pgvector/pgvector/README.md

 Note: This is approximate and does not apply to the initial scan

-When increasing this or using a lower `work_mem` than default, you may also need to increase the max amount of memory an iterative scan can use, which is a multiple of `work_mem` (1 by default)
+Specify the max amount of memory to use, as a multiple of `work_mem` (1 by default)

 ```sql
 SET hnsw.scan_mem_multiplier = 2;
 ```

-You can see when this is needed by enabling debug messages
+You can see when increasing this will help by enabling debug messages

 ```sql
 SET client_min_messages = debug1;